boytrend0108/bang_olufsen/README.md

 ## Portfolio Website

-This repository contains the source code for my personal portfolio website, built using HTML, SCSS, and JavaScript.
+This repository contains the source code for my personal portfolio website, built using HTML, SCSS, and little JavaScript.

 ###Features